Nominate Your Great Nurse for a DAISY Award

 - Exemplifies the essence of professional nursing in all activities

 Each month’s winner receives a healers touch sculpture, bouquet of daisies, and an award certificate.
 In addition, freshly baked cinnamon rolls for everyone on the day the award is presented.

-To nominate a nurse, fill out this form and return it to the Nursing Administration office at Kingman Regional Medical Center.
+Patients, families, visitors, nurses, physicians, and other team members may complete this nomination form online below, OR print and fill out the DAISY award nomination form and return it to the Nursing Administration office at Kingman Regional Medical Center.